MaceChettiyadan/Y11Notes/Economics/6. Macroeconomics/Homework.md

 - $\Sigma O = \Sigma Y = \Sigma E$
 	- (output, income and expenditure respectively)
 	- This is known as equilibrium
+- When these requirements are not met (what usually occurs in the real world), disequilibrium is achieved

+####